 Investment always seeks a return.
-It’s the hope of making more from less over time.
+It’s a plan to make more from less over time.

 Stewardship is wise investment.
 Spending is for a moment.
-Investment is future oriented because is anticipates a return.
+Investment is future oriented because it anticipates a return.

 How do you allocate your scarce resources of time, energy, and finances?

-Be intentional.
+The first step is being intentional.
 Know what you expect in return for your minutes, your passion, and your pennies.
 Sometimes spending a couple of bucks on a yummy dish of frozen yogurt is precisely the right choice.
 Solomon encourages us to enjoy what we have.
-The more wealth you have the more discretion you have in how to use it well.

 No one has more time than you do.
-We all have the same 1440 minutes to use each day.
+Everyone begins with the day with 1440 minutes.
 Use them well.

 Whether you’re a human dynamo (send me your diet and exercise tips) or someone with limited energy, budget it well.
 We constantly make choices of how to use what God’s given us.